TedHusted/awake/awake.md/awake.md

 Idisi: Yes, lack of genetic diversity leads to eventual genetic deterioration.
 Downstream clones can be afflicted with defects that prevent living a full life.

+The hologram shifts.
+The fragment next to the second Vanir dims and frays.

 Celeste: Is that what people mean by “replicative fading”?

 Idisi: Yes.
 Sometimes there are mutations in a DNA sequence.
 The mutations can cause “generic drift”.
 Fading can prevent viable clones from being created.
 To reduce the effect of mutations, one solution is to combine DNA from non-cloned beings.